mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

             invalidate_session: true
 ```

-## Setting Up the Foundation
+## Let's Actually Build This Thing

-Let's start by examining how I structured the encryption service and voter system in the SecureHealth application.
-You can see these implementations in action by exploring the live system at [securehealth.dev](https://securehealth.dev) and reviewing the source code documentation at [docs.securehealth.dev](https://docs.securehealth.dev).
+Alright, enough theory.
+Let's get our hands dirty and build something that actually works.
+I'm going to show you how I structured the encryption service and voter system in the SecureHealth application.

-### 1. MongoDB Encryption Service Configuration
+If you want to see this stuff in action, go check out the live system at [securehealth.dev](https://securehealth.dev) and the documentation at [docs.securehealth.dev](https://docs.securehealth.dev).
+But if you're still reading this article instead of just looking at the working code, I'll walk you through it.

+### The Encryption Service: The Heart of the System

-The heart of our encryption system is the `MongoDBEncryptionService`.
-This service handles all encryption and decryption operations while providing a clean interface for the rest of the application.
+The `MongoDBEncryptionService` is where all the magic happens.
+It's the thing that handles encryption and decryption while providing a clean interface for the rest of your app.
+Think of it as the translator between your app and MongoDB's encrypted world.

 ```php
 <?php